Dentist participation with Healthy Kids Dental

 IMPORTANT ELIGIBILITY INFORMATION

-Verification of eligibility on the date of service of each Healthy Kids Dental and MIChild (HKD/MIChild) patient is essential as eligibility for HKD/MIChild patients may change frequently.
-If an HKD/MIChild provider’s office fails to check eligibility on the date of service for an HKD/MIChild patient and delivers services to an ineligible patient, the provider will not receive reimbursement from Delta Dental and cannot bill the patient for the services.
+Verification of eligibility on the date of service of each Delta Dental HKD patient is essential as eligibility for these patients may change frequently.
+If you do not check eligibility on the date of service for a Delta Dental HKD patient before you begin treatment, and deliver services to an ineligible patient, you cannot receive reimbursement from Delta Dental and cannot bill the patient for the services.
+If you have not already done so, please set up a process where you check your Delta Dental HKD patients’ eligibility on their appointment days.

 Third molar extraction criteria for HKD members